 In 2008, the Professional Baseball Chiropractic Society came to fruition and the first annual PBCS Directory was created.
 The directory, with the assistance of each Head Athletic Trainer in MLB, consisted of Chiropractors from all but three Major League teams.
 After the 2008 MLB season, the PBCS became inactive until it was given life again in 2012 when Pittsburgh area Chiropractor, Dr. Rick Bishop, along with Arizona Diamondbacks Chiropractor, Dr. Alan Palmer were appointed to head the PBCS and get it up and running.
 A PBCS Directory was once again published midway through the 2012 MLB season and distributed to each Head Athletic Trainer in Major League Baseball in order to assist the training staff of teams who may need the chiropractic services while on the road.

 Even before hooking up with The Arizona Diamondbacks, Dr. Alan Palmer had, for many years, adjusted the San Francisco Giants during their spring training in Scottsdale, AZ.
-This relationship led to the founding of the Chiropractic Association for the Elite and Professional Athlete (CEPA), and ultimately to Palmer’s association with the Arizona Diamondbacks.
+This relationship led to the founding of the Chiropractic Association for the Elite and Professional Athlete (CEPA) and ultimately to Palmer’s association with the Arizona Diamondbacks.

-“CEPA started out as a certification program,” Palmer explains.
-“Mark wanted us to educate the doctors about certain standards and protocols, and how to prevent chiropractors from stepping on toes, and how to build relationships with athletes and trainers and the team medical staff.”
-The “continuity of care” concern figured largely in the birth of CEPA.
+“CEPA started as a certification program,” Palmer explains.
+“Mark wanted us to educate the doctors about certain standards and protocols, how to prevent chiropractors from stepping on toes, and how to build relationships with athletes and trainers and the team medical staff.”
+The “continuity of care” concern figured mainly in the birth of CEPA.
 Inconsistencies in care and communication when interacting with the team sports medicine specialists by some chiropractors left many head trainers wary of allowing chiropractors entry into players’ health care.
 CEPA was born out of these frustrations.

-The first ever PBCS annual meeting was held in Las Vegas in December 2012 during the annual ProSport Conference at the Cosmopolitan Hotel and Conference Center.
+The first-ever PBCS annual meeting was held in Las Vegas in December 2012 during the annual ProSport Conference at the Cosmopolitan Hotel and Conference Center.

-In attendance was PBCS Director, Dr. Rick Bishop, PBCS Assistant Director, Dr. Alan Palmer (Arizona Diamondbacks), Dr. Patrick Hammond (Kansas City Royals), Dr. Brian Prieto (Los Angeles Angels of Anaheim), Dr. Doug Roche (San Diego Padres), Dr. Mickey Cohen (Miami Marlins), former Chicago Cubs Chiropractor, Dr. Alden Clendenin and Los Angeles Dodgers Chiropractor, Dr. Eric Blum.
+In attendance was PBCS Director, Dr. Rick Bishop, PBCS Assistant Director, Dr. Alan Palmer (Arizona Diamondbacks), Dr. Patrick Hammond (Kansas City Royals), Dr. Brian Prieto (Los Angeles Angels of Anaheim), Dr. Doug Roche (San Diego Padres), Dr. Mickey Cohen (Miami Marlins), former Chicago Cubs Chiropractor, Dr. Alden Clendenin, and Los Angeles Dodgers Chiropractor, Dr. Eric Blum.

 Recognizing that chiropractic is a valuable asset that complements the expertise of the team medical physicians and athletic trainers, the PBCS strives to educate those professionals as to the separate and distinct services and talents that a doctor of chiropractic can provide.
-This inclusion will create a synergy where everyone benefits, the sports medicine staff, the team, the organization and especially the athlete!
+This inclusion will create a synergy where everyone benefits, the sports medicine staff, the team, the organization, especially the athlete!